 Wardens are required to direct people away from danger, but their other role is to report to the chief warden that everyone in their specific area is out safely and accounted for.

-If a warden oversees an area which has 20 staff and they put themselves in danger, then how are they going to help their colleagues if they themselves now need rescuing?
+If a warden oversees an area which has 20 staff and put themselves in danger, then how are they going to help their colleagues if they now need rescuing?